15 Most Vulnerable Jobs in America if a Recession Hits

 AntonioDiaz/Adobe card dealer working in a casino

 Casino workers are at risk for two reasons.
-First, people are likely to cut back on gambling when they’re trying to save money or simply no longer have disposable income.
+First, people are likely to cut back on gambling when trying to save money or simply no longer have disposable income.

 Second, this is another gig that could be at risk due to automation.
 With the rise in popularity of digitized games, the need for casino workers may be dwindling.